X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 ## Overview

-The WDC65C02 CPU is a modern version of the MOS6502 with a few additional opcodes and addressing modes capable of running at up to 14 MHz.
+The WDC65C02S CPU is a modern version of the MOS6502 with a few additional opcodes and addressing modes and is capable of running at up to 14 MHz.
 On the Commander X16 it is clocked at 8 MHz.

 This is not meant to be a complete manual on the 65C02 processor, though is meant